 RS: Who is your favourite wrestler to work with in-ring, and to promo against?

-Low-Ki: I don’t have favourites.
-The reason I’ve never had favourites in the ring is because every performer brings different qualities.
+Low-Ki: I don’t have favorites.
+The reason I’ve never had favorites in the ring is because every performer brings different qualities.
 A lot of people would ask me that in regards to like, Bryan Danielson, because we complimented each other so well early on and it was because we would challenge each other in the ring.
 Many of the matches we did were not prepared matches, these are competitive matches as you are seeing them, so that type of competitiveness, from another individual that does not share your background, that does not share your experience, but the minute you guys are in there, they’re forcing you to elevate your game.
 That’s the type of stuff that I look forward to.
 He would do that.
 Guys like Samoa Joe, guys like AJ (Styles), they do that, they’re all competitors and they all have their own unique charisma about them that makes them special.
 I’ve gone through them all.
 As far as to promo against, I think I’m having more fun now that I’ve ever had.
 I’m a little more vocal, I still don’t like too much of the hype game because I’m too much of a traditionalist.
 You wanna fight?
 Alright, I’ll meet you in there.
 It’s quite simple.
 But I understand the necessity of promoing and trying to hype the matches but I’m having more fun now and I think as I advance higher up on the card because that’s the only goal I have, just keep advancing higher and higher.
 Somebody had asked me recently “what’s your direction now?”
 Up. *Laughs* It never changes.
 So, as far as promoing against, I’m just having more fun now because I have way more experience, I’ve accomplished pretty much everything I’ve wanted to do so it’s a lot more relaxed, expression in it, so I think I’m just enjoying myself more now than I have been in the past.

 Want to share your opinion?
 Why not Write For Us?